 If Woodward et al’s paper stopped here, all would be good in the world.
-You could chalk this down to the happy outcome of an intellectually stimulating cocktail party.
+You could chalk this down to the happy outcome of an intellectually stimulating cocktail party and head home.
 But it doesn’t.
-Instead, we’re treated to a damning character assassination – imagine how poorly globalisation must have served humanity for the following to be the principal action points for a new century:
+Instead, we’re given an ‘agenda for action’ which also serves as a damning character assassination – imagine how poorly globalisation must have served humanity in the 80s and 90s for the following to be the principal action points for a new century:

 - “First, it is essential that the economic benefits of globalization extend to all countries, and especially to low-income countries”;

 - “Secondly, the economic benefits of globalization need to be translated into health benefit…This requires that economic growth be sustainable and consciously directed towards the poor”;